wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates / Fixes =
+* New Sprite Image is generated when you save options (If you have PHP 5 or above with PHPGD, and don't have Custom Mods Feature ON)
+* Also reduced the size of the images with Smush It
+* Separated Background Images
 * Added compatibility with YOURLS plugin
-* Updated Danish translation
-* Updated French translation
-* Added Norwegian translation
+* Fixed Translation Strings
-* Added Dutch translation
+* Added Traditional Chinese Translation
-* Fixed validity issue with Strands & Plurk sharing links
-* Updated methods of calling styles and scripts
 * Fixed issue with sponsor messages not staying hidden
-* Fixed JSON compatibility issue due to multiple instances of the JSON class

 = Recently Added Sites =
+* DZone
+* Kaevur (Estonian)
+* Virb
+* Box.net
 * Plurk
 * Strands
 * Tumblr